What is the Foundation?

 Through local, regional and national outreach, we empower individuals to find their voice to create change and challenge communities to identify and address hate that lives within their schools, neighborhoods and homes.

-The Matthew Shepard Foundation is the foremost leader dedicated to ending hate crimes by uniting its expertise and the power of Matt’s story to change hearts and minds.
+The Matthew Shepard Foundation is dedicated to ending hate crimes by uniting its expertise and the power of Matt’s story to change hearts and minds.

 Learn more about our efforts to Change Hearts and Minds and Eliminate Hate Crimes.